apache/pulsar/site2/docs/getting-started-standalone.md

 ## Use Pulsar standalone

 Pulsar provides a CLI tool called [`pulsar-client`](reference-cli-tools.md#pulsar-client).
-The pulsar-client enables you to consume and produce messages to a Pulsar topic in a running cluster.
+The pulsar-client tool enables you to consume and produce messages to a Pulsar topic in a running cluster.

 ### Consume a message